-Recommended Software/services: The criteria here is that the software is open source or offered as free for personal, non-commercial or educational use, including non-profit organizations (i.e. schools, universities, public authorities, hospitals, etc.), and that it is natively multi-platform for Windows and Mac.
-Please remember that any Windows program will run on Mac OSx if you have Windows 10 running in Boot Camp.
+Recommended Software/services: The criteria here is that the software is open source or offered as free for personal, non-commercial or educational use and that it is natively multi-platformed for Windows and Mac.

 Book preparation and publishing:

-LibreOffice 6, LibreOffice Writer.
+LibreOffice 7, LibreOffice Writer.
 Free and open source software.
-Windows, Mac.
+Windows, Mac, Linux.

-The GIMP 2.8.
-Free and open source software.
-Windows, Mac.
+The GIMP (the GNU Image Manipulation Program) is free and open source software.
+Windows, Mac, Linux.
 Allows for the complete manipulation and editing of photographs.
 Similar to Adobe’s Photoshop.
-Download the program from https://www.gimp.org/downloads/.
+Download the program from https://www.gimp.org/downloads.

-While there are a number of .pdf readers available, FireFox and Chrome web browsers support .pdf files natively and work well for viewing files.
-It should be noted that as of this writing Chrome supports .pdf forms while Firefox does not.
-For printing .pdf files Adobe Acrobat Reader is the recommended software as it is fully optimized for printing this file type.
+While there are a number of .pdf readers available, Microsoft Edge (Chromium), Mozilla FireFox and Google Chrome web browsers support .pdf files natively and work well for viewing and printing files.
+It should be noted that as of this writing Edge and Chrome supports .pdf forms while Firefox does not.

 Online image hosting services:

-Use of photo sharing sites, social media sites or portfolio sites is not recommended for a variety of reasons.
-There a number of free Joomla web hosting services available and these can be located by Googling “free joomla hosting”.
+Use of photo sharing sites, social media sites or portfolio sites for book presentation is not recommended for a variety of reasons.
+There a number of free Joomla web hosting services available and these can be located by Googling “free Joomla hosting”.
 There is a learning curve to Joomla but there are plenty of online resources to help you.
 The results are well worth.

 Recommendations for file formats: